Ministry of Sound Radio

 The Ministry of Sound Radio (MoS) began service as a UK-based radio station operating since 1999.
 It was accessible on the Ministry of Sound website as streaming audio until March 2016.

-Current MoS radio's DJs include: DJ Bailey, X-Press 2, Hed Kandi residents Andy Norman and Krystal Roxx, Markus Schulz, DJ Storm, Hospital Records, Matt Darey, Above and Beyond, Todd Edwards, and Mark Knight.
+MoS radio's DJs included: DJ Bailey, X-Press 2, Hed Kandi residents Andy Norman and Krystal Roxx, Markus Schulz, DJ Storm, Hospital Records, Matt Darey, Above and Beyond, Todd Edwards, and Mark Knight.

-The current team is led by Steve O'Connor and syndicates radio shows around the globe, as well as running the online stream and on-demand options.
-The station is based near the Ministry of Sound, at 103 Gaunt Street in south London.

 History

 The station can trace its history back to a one-hour-long, syndicated radio programme called the "Ministry of Sound Dance Party" which was produced in a tiny studio in the MoS offices using Pro Tools from 1996, by Robert Sharp.
 He was joined by Gavin Kingsley from 1997, who also sourced DJ mixes which ended up as free CDs on the front of Ministry magazine.

 At its height during the late 1990s, the dance party appeared on over 50 radio stations in 38 countries worldwide.
 The syndication of the show spurred Ministry manager James Bethel to turn the programme into a rolling audio stream which was available on the MoS website from 1998.
 Gradually older shows and mixes were added to the stream.